HariOmChadha/MolBTR/README.md

 ```
 - Install requirements:
 ```
+pip install torch
 pip install -r requirements.txt
 ```

 ### Dataset

 The datasets used can be found in `GNN_BT_Data` folder.
 The splits are done using a specific set of indices to keep consistency.
 This can be changed in `dataset_test.py`.
+`cond_data.csv`: contains the thermal conductivity values at 5 different temperatures for each molecule
+`visc_data.csv`: contains the dynamic viscosity values at 5 different temperatures for each molecule
+`visc_hc_data.csv`: this contains only hydrocarbons
+`Smiles.csv`: contains around 16,000 SMILES strings

 ### Pre-training